 The headwater flows from Pleasant Run also flood this area, but not to the extent and severity of the Great Miami River.
 Shallow flooding situations occur where water overtops the banks of Pleasant Run.

-Two types of flood hazard areas are designated in Fairfield: the floodway and the flood fringe.
+The 2 types of flood hazard areas designated in Fairfield are: the floodway and the flood fringe.

 The Development Services Department will provide free pamphlets covering items of interest to residents of flood hazard areas.
 Information can also be obtained at the Fairfield Lane Public Library.

 When the area receives heavy rainfall, flood warnings are issued by the radio and TV stations in Cincinnati.